timmyraynor/timmyraynor.github.io/_posts/2018-05-18-develop-custom-ansible-module-101.md

 ### What's My Current Status
 Unlike **Terraform**, Ansible does not have any state files - it queries the status on the fly.
 So you need to create a current status query.
 In my case, I am just writing an API call to ask the current status of the Ambari Configurations.

-With the beatiful `requests` package in Python, I just need to do things like:
+With the beautiful `requests` package in Python, I just need to do things like:

     r = get(ambari_url, user, password,
               '/api/v1/clusters/{0}?fields=Clusters/desired_configs'.format(cluster_name), connection_timeout)
     try:
         assert r.status_code == 200
     except AssertionError as e:
-        e.message = 'Coud not get cluster desired configuration: request code {0}, \
+        e.message = 'Could not get cluster desired configuration: request code {0}, \
                     request message {1}'.format(r.status_code, r.content)
         raise
     cluster_config = json.loads(r.content)